HG-Qin/GMPNP-COMSOL/README.md

 #### PART F: GMPNP for the relative permittivity varied with cation concentration

-It can be realized by modified the GMPNP model with constant relative permittivity.
+It can be realized by modifying the GMPNP model with constant relative permittivity.

 - delect the epsilon_r(80.1) in Parameters